c2dc/fl-unsup-nids/README.md

 # Generalizing intrusion detection for heterogeneous networks: A stacked-unsupervised federated learning approach

+_This branch anomaly-flow-baseline is part of the [anomaly-flow](https://github.com/c2dc/anomaly-flow) work._

+---

 This repository relates to our paper that describes the stacked-unsupervised federated learning (FL) approach to generalize on a cross-silo configuration for a flow-based network intrusion detection system (NIDS).
 The proposed approach we have looked over is a deep autoencoder in conjunction with an energy flow classifier in an ensemble learning task.

 Our approach performs better than traditional local learning and naive cross-evaluation (training in one context and testing on another network data).
 Remarkably, the proposed approach demonstrates a sound performance in the case of non-iid data silos.
 Along with an informative feature in an ensemble architecture for unsupervised learning, we advise that the proposed FL-based NIDS results in a feasible approach for generalization between heterogeneous networks.